oscarbutler/restaurant/README.md

 - Gitpod was used to write the code.
 - Git Hub was where the repository and code is stored.

+- Whitenoise to help handle the static files.
+- W3C Validator is used to make sure all the html is valid
+- W3C CSS validator was used to check the css was all valid

 ## Testing

 - Please visit [TESTING.md](TESTING.md).